deepdoctection/deepdoctection/docs/manual/install.md

 ```

 to install the Tensorflow and Pytorch version in one environment.
 Note however, that it is not possible
-to run pipeline that depend on both TF and Pytorch components.
+to run pipelines that depend on both TF and Pytorch components.

 ## IPkernel and jupyter notebooks